| |

 Admission | Free

-Opening Hours | Daily 8:00-20:00
+Opening Hours | Daily 8:00 AM to 8 PM

-8| Take A Day Trip To Chichen Itza
+8| Take A Day Trip to Chichen Itza

 Visiting Chichen Itza is one of the most popular and top things to do near Valladolid when visiting the Yucatán.
-From Valladolid, it takes less than an hour to get from Valladolid to Chichen Itza making it a nice quick day trip.
+From Valladolid, it takes less than an hour to get from Valladolid to Chichen Itza, making it a nice, quick day trip.

-This 7 New Wonder Of The World was abandoned in the 1200s after being occupied for 600 years.
-Besides the pyramids, there are ruins, Mayan temples, and even a cenote to explore so expect this to take a minimum of 2 hours of your day.
+This is one of the 7 New Wonders of the World and was abandoned in the 1200s after being occupied for 600 years.
+Besides the pyramids, there are ruins, Mayan temples, and even a cenote to explore, so expect this to take a minimum of 2 hours of your day.

 Be sure to wear comfortable shoes, a hat, and light clothing.